Doth-J/node-red-contrib-typescript-template/README.md

     ![Example Node in Node-RED](./docs/ExampleNode.PNG)

-*  Double-click on the example node and add a `Topic` to our example node:
+*  Double-click on the example node and add a `Topic`:

     ![Example Node Configuration](./docs/ExampleConfig.PNG)

-* Clicking the injector node with an **empty** `msg.payload`, we get:
+* Clicking the injector node:

     ![Example Node Message Result 1](./docs/ExampleResult1.PNG)

-* Double-click on the injector node and add the `msg.payload.message` variable of the injector node:
+* Double-click on the injector node and add a `msg.payload.message` variable:

     ![Injector Node Configuration](./docs/ExampleInjectorConfig.PNG)

-* Clicking the injector node with a message in the `msg.payload.message`, we get:
+* Clicking the injector node with a **message** in the `msg.payload.message`:

     ![Example Node Message Result 2](./docs/ExampleResult2.PNG)